Free Shipping on orders over $100

 And it’s also the reason that cannabis is illegal in most parts of the world.
 The marijuana plant is classified as a Schedule I drug under the Controlled Substances Act, which means that it has a high potential for drug abuse and no accepted medical use.

-Numerous studies have shown that delta-9 THC can have therapeutic benefits for a wide range of conditions, including pain, anxiety, and nausea [2, 3].
+Numerous studies have shown that delta-9 THC can have therapeutic benefits for a wide range of conditions, including pain, stress, and nausea [2, 3].

 As a result, some countries have begun to decriminalize or legalize cannabis.
-Some states have medicinal marijuana programs or have legalized it for creational use.
-However, in most places, marijuana remains illegal and it’s possible to obtain THC legally.
+Some states have medicinal marijuana programs or have legalized it for recreational use.
+However, in most places, marijuana remains illegal, and it’s possible to obtain THC legally.

 The legal status of the cannabis plant has been a hot-button issue for decades.